Best Sumba Travel Guide: Dry Tourism and Thoughts on Wellness Travel

 Over the past few years, we have observed a clear shift in guest behavior.
 The “sober-curious” phase has evolved into something more intentional.
 Travelers are no longer experimenting; they are choosing alcohol-light or alcohol-free trips as a default.

 This change reflects broader lifestyle priorities.
-Many guests want their travel habits to align with how they live at home—mindful, health-aware, and purpose-driven.
+Many guests want their travel habits to align with their lifestyle preferences: intentional, health-aware, and purpose-driven.
 At the same time, decision-making has become more complex.
-Travelers are comparing not just destinations, but environments, energy, and long-term impact on wellbeing.
+Travelers are comparing not just destinations, but also environments, energy, and long-term impact on wellbeing.

-In this context, dry tourism is not a trend layer added onto travel.
-It is becoming a core decision filter.
+In this context, dry tourism becomes a decision filter.

 Dry Tourism as a Natural Extension of Slow Travel